smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Sisyphus stepped inside, taking in the chaos of scrolls and instruments, when movement caught his eye.
 In the chamber's center, a man worked hunched over the largest table.
 Gray-streaked hair fell across shoulders that curved inward, his pale hands trembling as they guided a stylus across papyrus with manic precision.
 He muttered fragments of calculations, sketching angles that hurt to look at directly.

 "Daedalus," the Guard Captain said, his voice echoing off the curved stone walls.
-"Your... assistant has arrived."
+"Your assistant has arrived."

 The hunched figure straightened slowly, then turned with the careful precision of a man who measured every movement.
 His eyes swept over Sisyphus with calculating intensity, as if already envisioning how this new piece might fit into whatever impossible puzzle he was solving.